Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 `at:`, `do:`, `collect:`, etc. for an array of objects return the immediate value if that is what is at the particular position, or a created heap reference.
 `at:put:` verifies that either:
 -  the value is a non-double immediate, or
-- a heap-allocated object with a length <= the specified limit, and that value is currently on a per-thread heap - because we must move the object into the AoO and we don't move global objects (this should not be an onerous limitation)
+- a heap-allocated object with a length <= the specified limit, and that value is currently on a per-thread heap (or immutable) - because we must move the object into the AoO and we don't move mutable global objects (this should not be an onerous limitation) - in this case we leave a forwarding pointer behind

 ## Notes
 - when the stack is being copied,